 Visitors are requested to contact the Club Registrar, Mel Baker, on 0191 4553627 before 1-00 p.m. on the day of the meeting wherever possible in order to ensure that adequate catering and seating arrangements are provided.

 The Club was born of South Shields, Jarrow and Whitley Bay Rotary Clubs in 1988, It was chartered in February 1989.
 The early officers were mainly ex-Round Tablers which has resulted in the club’s pleasantly relaxed and informal atmosphere.

-Of the Club activities, fundraising activities raise in excess of £10,000 p.a. with the two major events being a “Guy Fawkes Fireworks Extravaganza” around November 5th. and a “Santas Sleigh Ride” in mid December.
+The Club fundraising activities raise in excess of £10,000 p.a. with the two major events being a

 Our Club also supply personalised Rotary name badges to clubs and individuals throughout the U.K..